 Group leaders talk about confidentiality with each member prior to joining a group, and groups spend some time addressing confidentiality in the initial group session.
 There is always a chance to bring up questions surrounding the topic of confidentiality in any group meeting.

-Here at Group Therapy Central our online growth groups cost $320/month and meet weekly for 90 minutes.
+Here at Group Therapy Central most of our groups cost $480/month and meet weekly for 90 minutes ($120/session).

-The cost for group therapy from other providers can vary greatly.
-From what we've seen in our research on group therapy in the US, the price for a group therapy session is often about half of the cost for an individual therapy session.
-So if a therapist charges $150 for a 45-50 minute individual session, typically they charge around $75 for a group therapy session.
+The cost for group therapy here in the United States can vary greatly from clinician to clinician.
+From what we've seen in our research, the price for a group therapy session is often about half of the cost for an individual therapy session.
+So if a therapist charges $150 for a 45 minute individual session, typically they charge around $75 for a group therapy session.

 We believe it is always important to find out exactly what your health insurance covers in order to know if you want to use it or not.
 The best way to do this is to contact the phone number on the back of your insurance card and ask them "what is my mental health coverage?"
 You can also ask"what is my coverage for group therapy?"